-The bricks that build a home7 Dec – 10 Feb 2019 / Exhibition@Migratie Museum
+The bricks that build a home7 Dec – 10 Feb 2019 / Nest@Migratie Museum

 In the 21st century, more people than ever before are fleeing and migrating all over the world in search of security, freedom and better opportunities.
 The current debate on migration in Dutch politics is dominated by words such as ‘border control’ and ‘migration deals’ and ignores the complexity of the movement of the individual.
 More than half of the inhabitants of The Hague have a migration background.
 They have made The Hague their new home.
 What is the role of family, descent and family tree in shaping your identity and the feeling of being at home somewhere, even if you are far from home?

 In their work, the artists of The bricks that build a home deal with migration, displacement, belonging and colonial history, which has contributed greatly to the current composition of the Dutch population.
 They often use personal family histories and stories to explore their own identity and their own ‘home’.

 Hoge Zand 42

 On Sunday 13 January 2019, writer and organiser Simone Zeefuik will give a lecture “A building made of people” in which she will talk about belonging; the human need to be part of a group or ‘greater whole’.
 Like home and identity, this concept is central to the exhibition ‘The bricks that build a home’, on display at the Migration Museum until 20 January 2019.

 On Sunday 27 January at 3 p.m., artists of the exhibition The bricks that build a home under moderation by Wim Manuhutu will talk about their motives, their work and how personal family stories, the themes identity, belonging and home play a role in this.